Boords Logo

 Logo animation

-Animating a logo helps to make it pop, whether it’s giving it a small dynamic effect, or creating an entire promotional video from the logo.
-Logo animation is especially common in advertising, where you might use it to give a car’s logo extra shine and pizzazz.
-It’s also used to give some sparkle to most TV channels’ logos.
+Animating a logo helps to make it pop, whether it's giving it a small dynamic effect, or creating an entire promotional video from the logo.
+Logo animation is especially common in advertising, where motion designers might use it to give a car's logo extra shine and pizzazz.
+It's also used to give some sparkle to most TV channels' logos.

 Video editing